el3ctr0w1z4rd/diabetiesAppPrivRepo/README.md

 2. Ensure the food is the main subject in the image
 3. Verify results, especially for low-confidence detections

+### AI Food Analyzer
+1. Enter the exact name of the food item
+2. Wait for AI analysis (usually 2-3 seconds)
+3. Review the detailed nutritional breakdown
+4. Verify results, especially for low-confidence detections

 ### Chat Assistant
 1. Ask specific questions about diabetes management
 2. Always consult healthcare professionals for medical decisions